 Note that the trasparency of the final map must be set in qgis in the usual manner.

-#7 Updated by Giuseppe Sucameli about 11 years ago
+#7 Updated by Giuseppe Sucameli almost 12 years ago

 Replying to [comment:6 brushtyler]: